How to Make a Bear Shaker Box

 DISCLAIMERS

 This blog is compensated to provide opinion on products, services, websites, and various other topics.
 Even though the owner(s) of this blog receives compensation for our posts or advertisements.
 I always give my honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely my own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with each manufacturer, provider, or party in question.This blog contains affiliate links, clicking and shopping through these links helps to support and run Tonya Trantham Designs – Creative Paper Addiction at no additional cost to you.
-Today’s features are Blank Page Muse, Sizzix, Eileen Hull and Scrapbook.com Products.
+Today’s features are Sizzix, Eileen Hull, Scrapbook.com and A Cherry on Top Store Products.

-Thanks for stopping by, hope your Monday is wonderful and enjoy creating!
+Thanks for stopping by, hope your Wednesday is great and enjoy creating!

 Supplies